The four main types of rosettes in pathology

 A. “Hot” and “cold” nodules are terms used to describe findings on a a radioactive iodine uptake scan. (more…)

-The endocrine system is a collection of organs that secrete hormones (substances that travel through the body to distant places, where they tell cells what to do). (more…)
+The endocrine system is a collection of organs that secrete hormones, which are substances that travel through the blood to distant places in the body, where they tell cells what to do. (more…)

 Q. How is it that a cytopathologist can diagnose invasive squamous cell carcinoma on a Pap smear? (more…)